 - Promoted sustainability through advocacy and education.
-Philanthropic funding enabled ARAAP and E8 to conduct advocacy and education work (501(c)(3) funding) that helped develop HealthySteps champions in pediatric practices, among state legislators, and within Arkansas Medicaid, while ARAAP and the Winthrop Rockefeller Foundation funded lobbying (501(c)(4) funding).
+Philanthropic funding enabled ARAAP and E8 to conduct advocacy and education work that helped develop HealthySteps champions in pediatric practices, among state legislators, and within Arkansas Medicaid, while ARAAP was additionally able to lobby.
 This ultimately led to the Medicaid reimbursement win, increasing the financial sustainability of HealthySteps sites without additional grant funding.
 The HealthySteps National Office continues to fund advocacy efforts to increase Medicaid payment and secure reimbursement from commercial insurers for HealthySteps in Arkansas.